JayjeetAtGithub/skyhookdm-benchmark-ssl/report/report.md

 # The Problem and Our Solution {#sec:probsol}

 For someone getting started in experimenting with Ceph, it can be a bit overwhelming as there are a lot of steps that one needs to execute and get right before they run some actual experiments and get results.
-In a high-level, the steps that are generally included in a Ceph experimentation workflow are listed below.
+At a high-level, the steps that are generally included in a Ceph experimentation workflow are listed below.

 * Booting up VMs or Bare metal nodes on Cloud providers like AWS, GCP, CloudLab, etc.
 * Deploying Kubernetes and baselining the cluster.